Air Lease Q4 2024 Earnings Call Transcript

 Steven Házy

-Well, if you look at the size of the overall commercial jet population and the forecast that it's going to grow to about 40,000 airplanes in the next six or seven years.
-There's definitely room for a third party.
-But I think that third party and the ones that's talked about most of Embraer would need a partner in that program that has financial key pockets.
-But that is one possible alternative and I know the guys down in Brazil are working on that very hard.
-The big question in our mind, Ron, is what engines would go on that airplane?
+If you look at the size of the overall commercial jet population and the forecast that it's going to grow to about 40,000 airplanes in the next six or seven years, there's definitely room for a third party.
+I think that third party and the ones that's talked about most is Embraer, would need a partner in that program that has financial deep pockets.
+That is one possible alternative.
+I know the guys down in Brazil are working on that very hard.

 Steven Házy